|Tail and Opossum

 Descent: A couple of good options exist:

-1) Watts says that a single 60 meter rope will reach the ground if you do two single rope rappels.
+1) A 60 meter rope will reach the ground if you do two single rope rappels.
 First, rappel from the ridge to the anchors of the 2nd pitch.
-From here, a 60 will hopefully get you to the ground.
+From here, a 60 will get you to the ground.

 2) This one is more fun, and it offers more climbing.
 After summiting the Opossum, traverse the sharp ridge (5.2).
 There's no protection here, and it's fantastically exposed, so be careful.
 At the end of the traverse, there is a new anchor with rap rings.
 One 50m rope will get you to the ground (not that anyone has 50m ropes anymore).